Nytra/ResoniteHotReloadLib/README.md

 ## Known Issues

-Currently changing config key definitions in your code and then hot reloading doesn't work.
-This is because the reloader doesn't create a new config from the new assembly.
+Currently changing config key definitions in your code and then hot reloading and trying to use them doesn't work.
+This is because the hot reloader doesn't yet create a new config from the new assembly, so the config will still be using the old keys.
 I will try to find a way to fix this.

 ## Pre-requisites